SnowflurrySDK/Snowflurry.jl/README.md

 superposition of the $\left|00\right\rangle$ and $\left|11\right\rangle$ states.

-Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram that shows the measurement output distribution for our Bell state.
+Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram that shows the measurement output distribution for our Bell state:
-We specified that the quantum computer simulator had to take 100 shots (i.e. measurements) to create the distribution.

 ```julia
 using SnowflurryPlots